 - Audio producing – Game calls or sounds to catch the attention of any of a wide range of wildlife, with sounding durations changeable from 1 to 24 hrs

-Based upon on just how the camera is set up, a brand new photograph can normally be obtained every 30 secs for as long as motion/heat occurrences are discovered.
+Based upon just how the camera is set up, a brand new photograph can normally be obtained every 30 secs for as long as motion/heat occurrences are discovered.
 A number of game cams give the operator a selection for typical camera flash or stealth-like LED flash.
-LED flash makes it possible for the hunter to discretely photograph game during the night time without having an observable flash.
-This helps prevent the flash from giving away the hunters location in widely used hunting locations.
+The LED flash makes it possible for the hunter to discretely photograph game during the nighttime without having an observable flash.
+This helps prevent the flash from giving away the hunter’s location is widely used hunting locations.
 A few versions have a manually operated switch to set an infrared filter for daytime or nighttime mode.

-Bigfoot investigators use trail cams in the anticipation of documenting a Bigfoot/Sasquatch potentially exploring for food and / or a drink of water.
-Typically Bigfoot hunters will make use of multiple trail cameras; in the hope at least one will capture the image of the evasive beast in a Bigfoot sighting.
+Bigfoot investigators use trail cams in the anticipation of documenting a Sasquatch potentially exploring for food and/or a drink of water.
+Typically Bigfoot hunters will make use of multiple trail cameras; in the hope, at least one will capture the image of the evasive beast in a Bigfoot sighting.
+Bigfoot investigating trail cams are also used to determine whether or not a Sasquatch has ever previously entered the same area for their particular investigation.
+They are also used in order to monitor Bigfoot activity in such areas for as long as possible.
 Having said that, there are a significant amount of Bigfoot researchers who believe that Bigfoot can actually detect electronic equipment somehow.
-They believe Sasquatch has ability to see infrared light, smell things like batteries and even capable of hearing/detecting various sounds from the surveillance equipment.
-However till this day trail cameras are still a very important aspect of Bigfoot research and investigation.
+They believe Sasquatch has the ability to see infrared light, smell things like batteries, and even capable of hearing/detecting various sounds from the surveillance equipment.
+However, to this day trail cameras are still a very important aspect of Bigfoot research and investigation.